Gorenstein–Harada theorem

-Finite simple groups of section 2 that rank at least 5, have Sylow 2-subgroups with a self-centralizing normal subgroup of rank at least 3, which implies that they have to be of either component type or of characteristic 2 type.
+Finite simple groups of section 2 with rank at least 5 have Sylow 2-subgroups with a self-centralizing normal subgroup of rank at least 3, which implies that they have to be of either component type or of characteristic 2 type.
 Therefore, the Gorenstein–Harada theorem splits the problem of classifying finite simple groups into these two sub-cases.